tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 [@?RFC6066].
 These specifications did not anticipate the alternative usage described in (#snileak).
-One reason may be that, when these RFCs were written, the SNI information was available through a variety of other means.
+One reason may be that, when these RFCs were written, the SNI information was available through a variety of other means, such as tracking IP addresses, DNS names, or server certificates.

 Many deployments still allocate different IP addresses to different services, so that different services can be identified by their IP addresses.
-However, content distribution networks (CDN) commonly serve a large number of services through a comparatively small number of addresses.
+However, CDN commonly serve a large number of services through a comparatively small number of addresses.